 Does Dry Cat Food Have More Carbs Than Wet?

 On average, dry food has double the carbs of wet.

-On average, dry cat food has 20% carbs compared to 10% for wet.
+The average dry cat food is 20% carbs compared to 10% for wet.
 Limit dry food in your cats diet.

 Does Wet Cat Food Have Carbs?